 Goodwill and other intangible assets with an indefinite useful life are not required to be amortized.
+However, effective January 1, 2019, the Company has elected a private company alternative which allows the Company to amortize goodwill on a straight-line basis over 10 years or less than 10 years if the Company demonstrates that another useful life is more appropriate.
+The Company's goodwill (including goodwill recorded at December 31, 2018) is amortized prospectively over a period of 10 years beginning January 1, 2019.
 All indefinite-lived intangible assets are required to be tested for impairment at least annually.
 The Company has an option to perform the impairment analysis quantitatively or qualitatively, when certain criteria is met.
+Refer to Note 15 - Goodwill and Other Intangible Assets for additional information on goodwill and other intangible assets.

-If, after assessing the events or circumstances, it is determined that more likely than not the fair value of a reporting unit is less than its carrying amount then the quantitative analysis is performed.
+If, after qualitatively assessing the events or circumstances, it is determined that more likely than not the fair value of a reporting unit is less than its carrying amount then the quantitative analysis is performed.
 If, however the Company concludes otherwise, then no further analysis is deemed necessary.

-The quantitative goodwill impairment analysis is performed at the reporting unit level.
-The analysis involves comparing each reporting unit's fair value to its carrying value including goodwill.
-If the fair value of a reporting unit exceeds its carrying value, the applicable goodwill is considered not to be impaired.
+The quantitative goodwill impairment test is performed at the consolidated entity level by comparing the fair value to its carrying value including goodwill.
+If the fair value exceeds its carrying value, the applicable goodwill is considered not to be impaired.
 If the carrying value exceeds fair value, an impairment charge is recorded for the excess.
-A maximum impairment loss that can be recognized is the amount of goodwill assigned to a reporting unit.
+However, the loss recognized should not exceed the total amount of goodwill.
+Additionally, for any subsidiaries for which goodwill has been pushed down to the acquiree, the Company will consider whether local impairment triggers exist, which could result in an impairment in the subsidiaries separate company financial statements.
 Subsequent reversal of goodwill impairment losses is not permitted.
+However, goodwill that has been impaired at the subsidiary level will be reestablished in the parent company's financial statements if no impairment exist at that higher level.